 For the past 20 years successive governments have been implementing national policies and economic measures to tackle child labor via reducing poverty in Kenya and especially adult unemployment.
 The current government has also created a system of grants and development funds in order to support children from poor families.
 This will nonetheless depend on how well the country does economically in the years to come if it is to sustain such public expenses.

-War on AIDS & its impact on poverty in Kenya
+The impact of AIDS on poverty in Kenya

 Despite Kenya being one of the countries that were hit hardest by the disease, it went through a period of widespread public and political denial.
 Until the day the former president finally declared AIDS a national disaster.
 By bringing consensus and concerted action among religious and political leaders, the current president Kibaki has been able to show some progress in his "Total War" on AIDS.